AlexandreRenard/alexandrerenard.github.io/README.md

 Booked meetings with Chase Center, Bon Appetit Management Company

 ***At FinovUP:***
-100+ daily actions, 57 contracts signed, €8.6k ACV, increased revenue YoY by 21%
+100+ daily actions, 17 contracts signed, €8.6k ACV, increased revenue YoY by 21%

-Best performing sales person of the past 5 years for the company

-Set record of onboards with 57 companies

 Technical writing and summarizing documents for start-ups and scale ups in tech: IT, SaaS, Tech, AI